Lspace-io/lspace-docs/README.md

 │   ├── timeline.json    # Operation history for source files
 │   └── raw_inputs/      # Storage for raw documents
 ├── README.md           # Main entry point & overview of the knowledge base
-├── lspace-introduction/ # Lspace introduction and use cases │   └── lspace-benefits-use-cases.md # Details on Lspace's benefits and use cases
+├── protocols-and-standards/ # Protocols and Standards Overview │   └── understanding-mcp.md # Description of the Model Context Protocol and its integration ├── lspace-introduction/ # Lspace introduction and use cases │   └── lspace-benefits-use-cases.md # Details on Lspace's benefits and use cases
 ├── mcp-server/         # MCP Server Setup and Configuration